HarrisonWelch/JavaMasterclass/Section8ArraysListsAutoboxingUnboxing/Lec116LinkedListPart1.md

         }

         // Insertion
-        // ArrayList insertion is inefficient
+        // ArrayList insertion is inefficient, requiring moving the entire array down by one
         // LinkList insertion is near instantaneous

     }